JeodC/PortMaster-Sonic-Collection/sonic1/README.md

 |DOWN + ABXY|Spindash|

 ## Using mods
-Open the dev menu by pressing L3 or Select and choose your mods to activate.
+Open the dev menu by pressing Select and choose your mods to activate.

 ## Thanks
 christianhaitan -- the original port